conda/conda/docs/source/user-guide/getting-started.rst

 check which are available and look for a specific package and install it.

 #.
-To find a package you have already installed, first activate the environment you want to search.
-Look above for the commands to activate your  :ref:`activate your snakes environment <managing-envs>`.
+To find a package you have already installed, first activate the environment
+   you want to search.
+Look above for the commands to :ref:`activate your snakes environment <managing-envs>`.

 #.
 Check to see if a package you have not installed named
    "beautifulsoup4" is available from the Anaconda repository